 Donnie Darko is a 2001 American dark fantasy film written and directed by Richard Kelly.
 The plot depicts the adventures of the title character as he seeks the meaning and significance behind his troubling Doomsday-related visions.

 Jake Gyllenhaal, Drew Barrymore (Scream), Patrick Swayze, Maggie Gyllenhaal, Noah Wyle, Jena Malone, and Mary McDonnell.

-A 2009 sequel, S. Darko, centers on Sam (Daveigh Chase), Donnie’s younger sister.
+A 2009 sequel, S. Darko, focuses on Sam (Daveigh Chase), Donnie’s younger sister.
 Sam begins to have strange dreams that hint at a major catastrophe.

 On October 2, 1988, Donnie Darko (Jake Gyllenhaal), a troubled teenager is awakened and led outside by a figure in a monstrous rabbit costume, who introduces himself as “Frank” and tells him the world will end at a specific time in 28 days.
 At dawn, Donnie returns home to find a jet engine has crashed into his bedroom.
 His older sister, Elizabeth (Maggie Gyllenhaal), informs him the FAA investigators do not know where it came from.

-Doctor Thurman tells Donnie’s parents that he is detached from reality, and that his visions of Frank are “daylight hallucinations”, symptomatic of paranoid schizophrenia.
+Dr Thurman tells Donnie’s parents that he is detached from reality and that his visions of Frank are “daylight hallucinations”, symptomatic of paranoid schizophrenia.
 Donnie disrupts a speech being given by Jim Cunningham by insulting him in front of the student body, then burns down Cunningham’s house on instructions from Frank.